cobyeast/coffee_restful/README.md

 5. security.py

 ## How To Run
 Clone repo and startup virtual environment using venv.
-Use the command >>
+Use the command -->>

 ```bash
   source venv/bin/activate
 ```

-Next, install nesseary dependencies found in the requirements.txt file.
-Once, this has been satisfied run >>
+Next, install nesseary dependencies found in <mark>requirements.txt</mark>.
+To use this API setup, navigate the directory so that it contains the <mark>app.py</mark> file.
+Once, this has been satisfied run -->>

 ```python
   python app.py